kyoya-de/oTranCe/vagrant/puppet/modules/stdlib/README.markdown

 * `abs`: Returns the absolute value of a number; for example, '-34.56' becomes '34.56'.
 Takes a single integer and float value as an argument. *Type*: rvalue

 * `any2array`: This converts any object to an array containing that object.
 Empty argument lists are converted to an empty array.
 Arrays are left untouched.
-Hashes are converted to arrays of alternating keys and values. *Type*: rvalue
+Hashes are converted to arrays of alternating languageKeys and values. *Type*: rvalue

 * `base64`: Converts a string to and from base64 encoding.
 Requires an action ('encode', 'decode') and either a plain or base64-encoded